ace-of-aces/laravel-image-transform-url/docs/pages/signed-urls.md

 To enable signed URLs, set the `signed_urls.enabled` option to `true` in your `image-transform-url.php` configuration.

-You then need to specify the source directories for which signed URLs should apply to in the `signed_urls.source_directories` array.
+You then need to specify the source directories to which signed URLs should apply in the `signed_urls.for_source_directories` array.

 For example: